SAMMYB7/AI-Impact-Analyzer/README.md

 4. **Intelligently selects only the tests that matter** — rather than running the full test suite, the AI recommends the minimal set of tests that cover the actual changes.
 5. **Triggers an AWS CodeBuild job** with only the selected tests.
 6. **Uploads the test report to S3** and polls for completion.
-7. **Streams real-time status updates** to the React frontend via Socket.io.
+7. **Exposes status + logs endpoints** so the React frontend can poll pipeline progress in near real-time.
 8. **Displays rich analytics** — risk trends, time saved, test reduction rates, pipeline health, and full log output.

 The platform provides a production-grade dashboard experience (similar to Datadog, GitHub Actions, or Vercel) with glassmorphism UI, animated counters, live charts, dark/light themes, and detailed log viewers.